 At the outset let’s note that FPUSA membership is really cheap— $15 a year for membership through an affiliated club, and $20 a year for an at-large “individual” membership.

 Benefits of FPUSA membership

 - FPUSA membership is required for participation in FPUSA regional and national championships.

 - FPUSA membership is often required for participation in play and competitions in other countries.
 Ernesto Santos points out—

 As an FPUSA member you get an international license that allows you to play around the world.
 In almost all other countries, you will need to show your license before being allowed to play in an affiliated club’s tournament (or even casual play).
 Many times they will collect that license before the start of a tourney and only give it back when you leave (provided you didn’t misbehave).
 If you don’t have a license you may be required to buy a day-license on the spot.
 And this holds true even for non-sanctioned open tournaments like La Marseillaise.

 Benefits of FPUSA club affiliation

-- For a club with fewer than twelve dues-paying FPUSA members, FPUSA affiliation is not an option.
+- If your club has fewer than 8 dues-paying FPUSA members, long-term FPUSA affiliation is not an option.

-- For a club with twelve or more dues-paying FPUSA members, FPUSA affiliation is basically a freebie.
+- If your club has at least 8 dues-paying FPUSA members, FPUSA affiliation is basically free.

 For a club, the primary benefit of FPUSA affiliation is the liability insurance that comes with that affiliation.
 If your club holds an event, and if someone gets injured during that event, then this insurance will protect your club and members from any financial damages for which they might legally be held liable.